MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 ## Download Xbox Live SDK

-1. <a href="https://github.com/Microsoft/xbox-live-api" target="_blank"> Download </a> the various packages and extract them to your project folder.
+1. <a href="https://github.com/Microsoft/xbox-live-api" target="_blank"> Download </a> the packages and extract them to your project folder.

 ## Setup your Project to include dependencies
 1. In your project, open **your_project > gradle.properties(Project)** and ensure the following variable is defined